At the time of writing, the price per gram for 10K gold is about $16 per gram. Historical prices and averages range from around $4 to $10 per gram.

 Cost: 10K gold is the least expensive option when shopping for gold products.
-While there is a slight difference in the gold shade between 10K and 24K gold, most of the time it’s not distinguishable with the naked eye.
+While there is a slight difference in the gold shade between 10K and 24K gold, most of the time it’s not distinguishable by the human eye.
 24k is pure gold.

 Durability: 10K gold is often chosen for its durability.
 Because gold is a soft metal, a higher karat will naturally be softer than a lower karat.
 Since 10K gold is about 42 and 58% other metal alloys, it is considerably more durable and more scratch-resistant than gold of a higher karat, making it a good choice for everyday wear.